What is a de facto director?

 Learn more about a director’s duties and responsibilities in Australia here.

 Whether you are a shadow director, de facto director, or a managing director it is important that you know your rights and obligations.
-Contact Gibbs Wright Litigation Lawyers today for a free and confidential consultation about your legal rights and options.
+Contact Gibbs Wright Litigation Lawyers today for a confidential consultation about your legal rights and options.